dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 provide overloaded versions of the function.

 Ellipsis arguments are inherited from C and not really a C++ feature.
-They are unsafe to use and don't work with arguments that have constructors or destructors.
+They are unsafe to use and don'type work with arguments that have constructors or destructors.
 Therefore we recommend to avoid them in C++ as much as possible.

 ### MSVC gives me warning C4301 or C4373 when I define a mock method with a const parameter.
 Why?